Why Do Flights Get Delayed?

 Employee Strikes

-Among the myriad reasons for flight delays, employee strikes hold a significant place.
-Just like in other industries, airline staff, including pilots, cabin crew, and ground personnel, may resort to strikes to highlight issues within their workforce or to initiate negotiations with their employers over conditions such as pay, working hours, and other employment terms.
-These strikes can lead to a substantial disruption in the airline’s operations, affecting many flights departing.
-While not a daily occurrence, the impact of a strike can be widespread, leading to numerous airline delays and even flight cancellations.
-Understanding this aspect sheds light on why are flights being delayed, emphasizing the human element in the complex ecosystem of air travel.
+While employee strikes are among the many reasons for flight delays, employee strikes rank far and above others.
+As in other industries, airline workers, including pilots, cabin crews, and ground staff, can go on strike to draw attention to problems in their industry or to initiate negotiations with their employers about terms of employment, including wages, working hours, and other conditions of employment.
+These strikes can cause significant disruption to the airline’s operations, with hours-long delays on many departing flights.
+Although strikes aren’t something that happens every day, they can have a significant impact, causing numerous flight delays and even flight cancellations.
+Understanding this aspect sheds light on why flights are being delayed, emphasizing the human element in the complex ecosystem of air travel.

 Waiting for Connecting Passengers or Luggage